-Any person who unlawfully proffers, at any time, directly or indirectly, on behalf of himself or a third party, offers, promises, donations, gifts or other benefits to a person holding public office, entrusted with a public service mission or elected to public office:
+Any person who unlawfully proffers, at any time, directly or indirectly, on behalf of him or herself or a third party, offers, promises, donations, gifts or other benefits to a person holding public office, entrusted with a public service mission or elected to public office, for him or herself or for another person:

-- 1) in order that said person carries out or refrains from carrying out, or in return for said person having carried out or refrained from carrying out, an act pertaining to his office, duties or mandate, or facilitated by his office, duties or mandate; or - 2) in order that said person abuses, or in return for said person having abused, his real or alleged influence with a view to obtaining awards, jobs, public procurement contracts or any other favourable decision from a public authority or the government; shall be punished by ten years in prison and a fine of €1,000,000, which may be increased to double the amount of the proceeds of the offence.
+1) in order to carry out or refrain from carrying out, or in return for having carried out or refrained from carrying out, an act relating to his or her office, duties or mandate, or facilitated by his or her office, duties or mandate;

+2) in order that said person abuses, or in return for said person having abused, his or her real or alleged influence with a view to obtaining awards, jobs, public procurement contracts or any other favourable decision from a public authority or the government;

-The same penalties shall apply to anyone who yields to any person holding public office, entrusted with a public service mission or elected to public office who unlawfully solicits, at any time, directly or indirectly, for himself or a third party, offers, promises, donations, gifts or other benefits, in order to carry out or refrain from carrying out, or in return for having carried out or refrained from carrying out, any act specified under 1), or in order to abuse, or in return for having abused, his influence under the conditions specified under 2).
+shall be punished by ten years in prison and a fine of €1,000,000, which may be increased to double the amount of the proceeds of the offence.
+The same penalties shall apply to anyone who yields to any person holding public office, entrusted with a public service mission or elected to public office who unlawfully solicits, at any time, directly or indirectly, for him or herself or a third party, offers, promises, donations, gifts or other benefits, in order to carry out or refrain from carrying out, or in return for having carried out or refrained from carrying out, any act specified under 1), or in order to abuse, or in return for having abused, his or her influence under the conditions specified under 2).